Bali Guide: Where to Stay and What to Do?

 Seminyak is an extension of Kuta & Legian yet much calmer and filled with upscale boutiques, art galleries and Insta-worth eating spots.
 Check out Café Organic for an all-day breakfast or a mouthwatering smoothie.

-Stroll along its wide beach and enjoy a perfect sunset with a cool Bintang.
+Stroll along the wide beach and enjoy a perfect sunset with a cool Bintang.

 Sunset at Seminyak beach

 Canggu, between Seminyak and Tanah Lot, features black sand beaches with lots of surf breaks and a green countryside full of rice fields.
-It’s an upcoming neighborhood popular with surfers and expats and you’ll find lots of stunning villas.
-Stay with Sharon & Jon at Zelement Club who will help you around.
+It’s popular with surfers and expats and you’ll find lots of stunning villas.

 Canggu beach – pic by Zelement Club